 - Listening to you – we are here if you want to talk to us about the situation you’re facing, but we’ll wait for you to call us so that these conversations are at the right time for you.

-As well as supporting charities with whom we have established relationships, we also joined forces with more than 60 other funders to become part of the London Community Response.
-This new initiative, set up in response to the Covid-19 pandemic, offers a single application point for charities and community groups – helping them to access funding from multiple funders in a fast and efficient way.
+As well as supporting charities with whom we had established relationships, we also joined forces with more than 60 other funders to become part of the London Community Response.
+This initiative, set up in response to the Covid-19 pandemic, offered a single application point for charities and community groups – helping them to access funding from multiple funders in a fast and efficient way.

-As of the end of February 2021, JLF has awarded a total of £307,112 in Covid-19 response grants.
+By the end of March 2021, JLF had awarded a total of £307,112 in Covid-19 response grants.
 This is made up of a total of £125,575 to existing grantees - helping them adapt to the impact of the pandemic - plus a total of £181,537 to other organisations that are supporting people who have been particularly severely affected by the pandemic.

 You can find out more about the emergency grants we've awarded by clicking here: https://covidtracker.threesixtygiving.org/funder/GB-CHC-1165225